07th-mod/python-patcher/github_actions_changelog_template.md

 - If you are having installer trouble, or the game does not run properly, follow the [**Support Checklist**](https://07th-mod.com/wiki/support-checklist/) to solve your problem

+### Explanation of Windows Versions of the Installer

+1. `07th-Mod.Installer.Windows.exe` - Try this first.
+Runs the installer in administrator mode.
+2. `07th-Mod.Installer.Windows.NoAdmin.exe` - Use this if you don't want to run the installer in administrator mode.
+3. `07th-Mod.Installer.Windows.SafeMode.exe` - If the installer does not start up at all, or you have other problems, try this version of the installer.
+It uses a text-based interface for the launcher.

 ### Important Changes

 - put your changes here